cameronkelahan/BioDataFinalGroup8/README.md

 *Angela Kralevska (2072021), Elena Stefanovska (2085310), Cameron Kelahan (2071947)*

 This is a repo for the final project for the Biological Data course.
-For ease, the repo can be eithe rcloned and run locally or implemented in google colab.
+For ease, the repo can be either cloned/downloaded and run locally or implemented in google colab.

 The prediction software is made up of 6 different python notebooks:
  * data_processing.ipynb